 According to Shin and Crandal (2014), when designing listening activities for young learners, it is important to remember the following seven principles:

-- Prepare your lines carefully.
+- Prepare teacher talk carefully.

 - Use listening activities that reflect real-life learning.

 - Focus on listening activities that are developmentally appropriate.

 - Use a variety of techniques to make listening input comprehensible.